(A) PREMATURE DISCONTINUATION OF ELIQUIS INCREASES THE RISK OF THROMBOTIC EVENTS

 (B) SPINAL/EPIDURAL HEMATOMA

-(B) SPINAL/EPIDURAL HEMATOMA: Epidural or spinal hematomas may occur in patients treated with ELIQUIS who are receiving neuraxial anesthesia or undergoing spinal puncture.
+Epidural or spinal hematomas may occur in patients treated with ELIQUIS who are receiving neuraxial anesthesia or undergoing spinal puncture.
 These hematomas may result in long-term or permanent paralysis.
 Consider these risks when scheduling patients for spinal procedures.
-(5.3)
+Factors that can increase the risk of developing epidural or spinal hematomas in these patients include:

-ELIQUIS is indicated for the treatment of DVT.
+ELIQUIS is indicated for the treatment of adults with deep vein thrombosis (DVT).

-ELIQUIS is indicated for the treatment of PE.
+ELIQUIS is indicated for the treatment of adults with pulmonary embolism (PE).

 In patients already taking 2.5 mg twice daily, avoid coadministration of ELIQUIS with combined P-gp and strong CYP3A4 inhibitors [see Drug Interactions (7.1)].